 1. Online application

-Your first step as an egg donor at VEDA is to fill out a questionnaire.
-If the questionnaire shows that you would be a good candidate for donation, you will be invited in for a consultation with our Egg Donor Team, who will explain the process in detail.
-Consultations are held on weekdays in our clinic, and takes approximately two hours.
+Your first step as an egg donor at VEDA is to fill out our online application.
+All applications are done through this online portal and once submitted, it shows us if you would be a good candidate for donation.
+Once we have assessed you as a potential donor you will be invited in for a consultation with our Egg Donor Team, who will explain the process in detail.
+Consultations are held on weekdays in our clinic and takes approximately two hours.

 VEDA accepts donors who use either of the following contraceptives:

 - Birth control pills (eg. Yasmin, Minulette, Yaz, Triphasil)